Algeria national badminton team

 The Algeria national badminton team (منتخب الجزائر لكرة الريشة) represents Algeria in international badminton team competitions.
 The team made their first-ever appearance at the Thomas Cup (World Men's Team Championships) in 2018.
-The Algerian team have never qualified for the Uber Cup and the Sudirman Cup.
+The Algerian team have never qualified for the Uber Cup.

 The men's team later won the 2020 and 2022 All Africa Men's Team Badminton Championships.
 This earned the Algerian team a spot in the 2020 and 2022 Thomas Cup.
+Algeria won their first title in the African Mixed Team Championships in 2025.

 History

 Badminton was first played in Algeria in the 1990s in the city of Chlef.
 The sport then grew and began to spread around the cities of Aïn Defla, Relizane, Mostaganem and Boumerdès.
 The national team was formed around 1996 following the formation of the Algerian Badminton Association.
 In 1999, the national championships were organized to select the best players for the national setup.

 Men's team

 The Algerian men's team first competed in the Pan Arab Games in 1999.
 The team then finished as runners-up in 2004 and then won gold in 2007 after beating Syria in the final.
 In 2010, the men's team made their African Men's Team Championship debut but lost in the group stages.
 In 2018, the Algerian men's team made history by winning the All Africa Men's Team Badminton Championship and qualifying for 2018 Thomas Cup.
 The team were placed in Group D and lost all their matches against Denmark, Malaysia and Russia.

 The team qualified for the 2020 Thomas Cup after winning the 2020 All Africa Men's Team Championship final 3–2 against Mauritius.
 The team were eliminated in the group stages of the 2020 Thomas Cup.
 The team won the African Men's Team Championship for a third consecutive time in 2022 after defeating Egypt 3–0.
 At the 2022 Thomas Cup, the team failed to get past the group stage after finishing on the bottom of their group.